twobitminer/twobitminer/README.md

 ## 🌐 Projects

 - **PowerCal**: This a script that calculating power usage in kWh.
 This can be useful in determining the cost of running electrical equipment.

+---
+Feel free to explore my repositories, and don't hesitate to reach out for collaboration or discussions.
+Let's build and secure amazing systems together! 🛠️✨

 <!--
 **twobitminer/twobitminer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.